-Purchase or Improve Exempt Assets Since certain assets are exempt from Medicaid's asset limit, applicants can use cash to upgrade or improve these assets.
-For instance, they can buy new clothing, electronics, or even a new vehicle.
+- Purchase or Improve Exempt Assets

+Since certain assets are exempt from

+Medicaid's asset limit, applicants can

+use cash to upgrade or improve these

+assets.
+For instance, they can upgrade

+their home or buy a new vehicle.

-Pay Off Debts
+- Pay Off Debts

 Seniors who have outstanding debts can use some of their excess liquid assets to pay down these liabilities and save their heirs from being responsible for them.

+- A funeral expense Trust

-- An Irrevocable Funeral Expense Trust An Irrevocable Funeral Expense Trust with a face value of \$15,000 or less (in most states) is exempt from Medicaid.
-Seniors can purchase these trusts to set aside funds for funeral and burial costs. - To learn more about Irrevocable Funeral Expense Trusts, turn to page 91. - Purchase a Promissory Note A promissory note is a contract with another party that converts countable assets into an income stream with zero cash value.
+A funeral expense trust with a face

+value of \$15,000 or less (in most states)

+is exempt from Medicaid.
+Seniors can

+purchase these trusts to set aside

+funds for funeral and burial costs.

+- Learn more about funeral expense trusts on page 82.

+- Purchase a Promissory Note

+A promissory note is a contract with another party that converts countable assets into an income stream with zero cash value.
 However, these contracts are only viable in a handful of states. - Fund a Medicaid Compliant Annuity

-A Medicaid Compliant Annuity (MCA) is
+A Medicaid Compliant Annuity (MCA)

-an annuity with special provisions that
+is an annuity with special provisions

-comply with Medicaid's strict regulations.
+that comply with Medicaid's strict

-An MCA converts excess assets into an
+regulations.
+An MCA converts excess

-income stream with no cash value.
+assets into an income stream with no

+cash value.

-- To learn more about Medicaid Compliant Annuities, turn to page 63.
+- Learn more about Medicaid Compliant Annuities on page 42.